patrickBakin/patrickBakin/README.md

 Loads and spawns Blueprint classes from packaged `.pak` files into a running game instance.
 Demonstrates pak mounting, asset registry manipulation, and runtime UObject spawning in a shipped UE4 title.

 ### [UESigBypass](https://github.com/patrickBakin/UESigBypass)
-C# WinForms utility that patches Unreal Engine's pak signature check so user-made `.pak` mods load alongside shipped content.
+C# WinForms utility that demonstrates UE4 pak signature validation internals — shows how Epic's CRC-then-RSA check is structured.
+Useful for mod authors and for understanding pak integrity assumptions. `.pak` mods load alongside shipped content.
 Single-click workflow over the underlying binary patching — turns a manual hex-edit chore into a tool any modder can use.

 ---